 The challenge with floors is keeping them looking fresh for as long as possible.
 The good news is that many things can be done to keep a laminate floor in good shape.
-While laminate flooring is relatively low-maintenance and simple to keep looking good, we’ve put this guide together to avoid the mistakes that could lead you to problems down the line.
+Laminate flooring is relatively low-maintenance and simple to keep looking good, which is what makes it a favourite for any room from your bedroom to the living room.
+We’ve put this guide together to avoid the care mistakes that could lead you to problems down the line.

 Get the right stuff